 Each of the six partner departments (anthropology, history, political science, psychology, sociology, theology) has specific requirements for earning a dual Ph.D., while the requirements in peace studies are similar for all doctoral students.
-Doctoral students typically:
+Doctoral students are required to:

-- take a minimum of 6 required peace studies courses taught by Kroc Institute faculty as well as departmental courses with significant content relevant to peace studies
+- take a minimum of 6 required peace studies courses taught by Kroc Institute faculty as well as required departmental courses, preferably with content relevant to peace studies,

-- submit a peace studies article to a scholarly journal to be considered for publication
+- submit an article to a peer-reviewed scholarly journal to be considered for publication,

-- submit at least one proposal to an external funding agency for doctoral research
+- submit applications for external funding for doctoral research,

-- complete one or more research or teaching assistantships with Kroc Institute faculty engaged in scholarship related to the Institute's research themes, and
+- complete foundational research or teaching assistantships with Kroc Institute faculty or fellows engaged in scholarship related to the Institute's research themes,

-- conduct dissertation research and writing under the guidance of Kroc faculty and fellows
+- conduct dissertation research and writing under the guidance of Kroc faculty and fellows, and

 Foundational peace studies courses for the Ph.D. include: